- Define population, population size, population density, geographic range, exponential growth, logistic growth, and carrying capacity.

 Population size is regulated by factors that are dependent or independent of population density

-The biological factors regulate population growth by affecting dense versus sparse populations differently.
-For instance, communicable disease doesn’t spread quickly in a sparsely packed population, but in a dense population, like a college dormitory, disease can spread quickly through contact between individuals.
-Density plays a key role in population regulation:
+The biological factors of competition, predation, etc. that regulate population growth affect dense versus sparse populations differently.
+For instance, communicable disease doesn’t spread quickly in a sparsely packed population, but in a dense population, like humans living in a college residence hall, disease can spread quickly through contact between individuals.
+Density plays a key role in population regulation in the following ways:

 - Territoriality: Maintaining a territory will enable an individual to capture enough food to reproduce, where space is a limiting resource.